rr1000/bootstripped/README.md

 ** Bootstripped **

+Check twitter for updates and 2.1 release (October 2012)
+@RSR9000

 Bootstripped is a CSS-Javascript-HTML framework that was built using Twitters Bootstrap.

 -Bootstripped utilizes multiple CSS classes within single HTML elements as a way to build "on-top" of Twitters existing Bootstrap foundation.